Waste in New Zealand

 The management of waste in New Zealand has become more regulated to reduce associated environmental issues.
 According to OECD data, New Zealand is the third most wasteful country in the OECD.

 History

 Until recently, waste was taken to local rubbish dumps with little or no control as to where they were sited.
-Often the dumps were close to water ways.
-In recent years the location of dumps was consolidated and they are now constructed as sanitary landfills to prevent leaching of the contents into water bodies.
+Often, the dumps were close to waterways.
+In recent years, the location of dumps was consolidated, and they are now constructed as sanitary landfills to prevent leaching of the contents into water bodies.
 Transfer stations, especially in cities, act as a local collection point where the waste is compacted before being transported to the nearest landfill.

-In 2007 the OECD Environmental Performance Reviews for waste gave the following recommendations:
+In 2007, the OECD Environmental Performance Reviews for waste gave the following recommendations: